CMU-MSAII-BNY-AIHUB/IRGraph/voice-system/README.md

 Below is a visualization of the graph: ![sample knowledge graph](sample_knowledge_graph.png)

+We used NetworkX to create the graph, just for prototype purposes, but we would need to look into how to convert this pipeline to Neo4j.

 As a feature of BKGraph, we are building out a voice interaction system for you to be able to interact with the graph using another modality in addition to text.
+We use Open AI whisper for speech-to-text and Coqui TTS for text-to-speech.
+The time it takes to convert text to speech is currently slow at about 1-2mins.

 Follow the setup below to complete the demo.